alcarruth/frontend-p4-website-optimization/README.md

 ### Project Overview

 The original nanodegree project has been extensively refactored.
 First, the project has been split into two, **Pizza App** and **Mobile Portfolio**.
 Each of these has its own subdirectory containing `src` and `dist` subdirectories, and a `gulpfile.js`.
-Each project can be built separately by changing to its root directory and issuing the `gulp` command.

 However, the two projects share a single `node_modules` directory and `package.json` file in the root directory of this repository.

 ### Mobile Portfolio